2019 is our 30th Anniversary year!

 Since September we have been learning a complete new repertoire and as we have now grown to over 70 choristers, it has helped the new ladies to have several rehearsal nights of pure note bashing!

-We were disappointed that our trip to the Choir of the year competition was cancelled due to the snow but look forward to more challenges to come in 2013.
+We were disappointed that our trip to the Choir of the year competition was cancelled due to the snow but looked forward to more challenges in 2013.